crillab/gophersat/README.md

 on small integers (n < 2^30), or optimization problems (what is the best solution, minimizing a given cost function), for linear constraints on small integers.

+### Solving MAXSAT problems

+Thanks to the `maxsat`package, Gophersat can now solve MAXSAT problems.

+To solve a weighted MAXSAT problem, you can call gophersat with the following syntax:

+    gophersat --verbose file.wcnf

+where `--verbose` is an optional parameters that makes the solver display informations during the solving process.
+The file is supposed to be represented in (the WCNF format)[http://www.maxsat.udl.cat/08/index.php?disp=requirements].

 ## What is a SAT solver?
 What is the SAT problem?
 SAT, which stands for *Boolean Satisfiability Problem*, is the canonical NP-complete problem, i.e a problem for which there is no known solution that does